 Then we have another called Lares.
 Lares is an amazing hike, people who still speak Quechua our native language, Inca language.
 Who still live over 4,000 meters producing potatoes, Limas and Alpacas up in the mountains.
 Worked in extreme temperatures wearing typical clothes living without any money in the area.
 But they still do the sharing, "Give me corn, I'll give you potatoes.
 You give me this I'll give you that."
 The landscape, the mountains.
 And they wear typical clothes made by them, textiles.
 Beautiful, beautiful, the trek is called Lares.

 Kim: Thanks Efrain and if you would like him to be your guide trekking through Peru, we will show you where you can get hold of him in our show notes alongside travel alerts and detailed information on travel to Peru – do your OWN research.

 Phil: Get in touch and share your story at firstname.lastname@example.org … also a reminder to rate share and subscribe from wherever you get your favorite pods.

 Kim: Next episode the women who have been traveling for either business or pleasure during COVID and the launch of a new app for solo female travelers.

 Getting around Peru is fairly safe and easy.
-From boats to buses and trains, here are the best ways to travel around Peru.
+From buses and taxis to boats and trains, here are the best ways to travel around Peru.

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.Get a quote